-Every Labor Day for nineteen years running, just about everyone in and around this community who loves the game of softball gathers up at the Four Diamonds at the bottom of Lindbergh Avenue for the best softball tournament this City has to offer.
+Every Labor Day for over twenty years running, just about everyone in and around this community who loves the game of softball gathers up at the Four Diamonds at the bottom of Lindbergh Avenue for the best softball tournament this City has to offer.
 Its called the Recorder Robert Flint Memorial Fast Pitch Softball Tournament.
 It has become a sports institution in this city and the person most responsible for making it so is the eldest son of the tournament’s namesake, the late Tom “Flick” Flint.

 Born on September 14, 1961, Tom had started playing recreation softball in the late 1970’s as a catcher with the DePalma’s team and earned his nickname for the way he used to flick the ball from the top of his ear when he threw it.
 He later switched to pitching and joined a new team, the Mohawk’s in 1990.
 During the next two decades he evolved into one of this town’s best fast-pitch softball hurlers.
 Softball was a genetic thing for the Flint’s and there’s no doubt that Tom inherited his love for the game from his dad, a former Recorder Newspaper employee who played the game passionately for years.
 That’s also why when the memorial tournament began, Tom became its driving force as Director.
 He spent large chunks of his life making sure the event was a top-shelf softball affair every year and he certainly succeeded.